Mercedes A-Class saloon - MPG, running costs & CO2

 Choosing one of the AMG Line trims unlocks the plug-in hybrid A 250 e.
 By adding an electric motor to the 1.3-litre petrol engine, it promises up to 51 miles of electric range and CO2 emissions of just 19g/km – compared to 128g/km and 132g/km for the most efficient diesel and petrol models respectively.
 As such, the plug-in hybrid offers very low Benefit-in-Kind (BiK) tax for company-car drivers.

 Petrol and diesel A-Class saloons attract road tax at the standard VED rate each year, with the PHEV model incurring the discounted rate.
-It should be difficult (but not impossible) to select enough options to push the price of the A-Class saloon above the £40,000 barrier, at which point a £320 surcharge is added in years two to six.
+It should be difficult (but not impossible) to select enough options to push the price of the A-Class saloon above the £40,000 barrier, at which point the additional surcharge is added in years two to six.